jasonbot/weblog/content/weblog/llms.md

 ## Maintenance is Job None

-LLM-generated code can only be up to about two years old at this point ("this point" being early March 2025).
+LLM-generated code can only be up to about two years old at this point ("this point" being early March 2025): we're in very early days.
 In my 2+ decades of software engineering, getting a product out _is_ important, but then there are years, if not decades, of follow-up fixes and expansion on that software.
-We have no idea how maintainable LLM-assisted codebases will be, and there are already examples of LLM-driven code growing beyond the scope of e.g. Claude's ability to understand them and leaving the developers high and dry; unable to understand or extend the existing code.
+We have no idea how maintainable LLM-assisted codebases will be, and there are already examples of LLM-driven projects growing beyond the scope of e.g. Claude's ability to understand them and leaving the developers high and dry; unable to understand or extend the existing codebase.

 I've fixed Fortran that was older than myself at one point.
 Getting a new React app out with trivial functionality is not the hard part, it's the toil of maintenance that happens over the course of years that is where most of what I would consider "software engineering" happens and it does not seem like that has been a focus or a strong point of LLM-driven development thus far.